calccrypto/OpenPGP/README.txt

 functions needed, such as encrypt (#include "encrypt.h") and decrypt (#include "decrypt.h").

-The main.cpp provides a simple text-based user interface, which can be used as examples on how to use the functions.
+The /exec/main.cpp provides a simple text-based user interface, which can be used as examples on how to use the functions.
 A lot of the output was based on/inspired by pgpdump.net and GPG.